Hen-keeping Starter Guide

 - Droppings and wet patches should be removed daily.

-- We recommend a thorough clean-out be carried out every two-four weeks depending on flock size.
+- A thorough clean should be carried out every two-four weeks depending on flock size.

 - A thorough clean is also an opportunity to disinfect or treat for red mite.